IanBotashev/Computer/README.md

 Jump onto that memory address in the rom.

 #### OUT
 001101 (13)
 OUT
 Output contents of the A Register into the Output Register

 #### JEZ
 001110 (14)
 JEZ {memory address}
 Jump into that memory address, but only if the last operation in the ALU equaled zero.
+Jump Equals Zero.
+(Not Jump if Zero for obvious reasons.)